hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

 # Terraform Enterprise Backups and Restores

 Terraform Enterprise provides an API to backup and restore all of its application data.
-This backup and restore API works the same for both Standalone and Clustered installations.
+This backup and restore API works the same for both standalone and clustered installations.

 The backup and restore API is separate from the Terraform Enterprise application-level APIs.
 As such, a separate authorization token is required to use the backup and restore API.
-See [Authentication](#Authentication) for more details.
+See [Authentication](#authentication) below for more details.

 Using the backup and restore API is the only supported way to:

-- Migrate between deployment types (Standalone, Clustered).
+- Migrate between deployment types (standalone, clustered).
-- Migrate between operational modes (Mounted Disk, External Services).
+- Migrate between operational modes (mounted disk, external services).

 ## About Backups and Restores